Patterns Over Time

 This is what we mean by protecting readiness.

-Protecting readiness means having visibility into change with enough lead time to respond calmly, within existing capacity, before pressure forces escalation.
+Protecting readiness means understanding change early enough to respond calmly, within existing capacity, before pressure forces escalation.
 It’s not about acting on everything sooner.
-It’s about seeing clearly enough to prioritize well.
+It’s about understanding patterns well enough to act deliberately.

 Because the best gift schools give students is readiness for what comes next.